amilabs/crypto-exchanger/README.md

-# Exchnage example
+# Exchange example

-This is a guide how to implement easy ERC20 coins and Ethereum exchange with the client for the Bulk API Monitor.
+This is a guide on how to implement easy ERC20 coins and Ethereum exchange with the client for the Bulk API Monitor.

 ## Steps